 To add and verify your domain in Google Postmaster:

 - Set up DKIM for your domain.
+In ActiveCampaign, you set up DKIM when you set up your sending domain.
+Learn how to set up your sending domain.
 If you are using multiple domains, you can set up DKIM for all of them.

 - A modal pop-up will appear.
 Enter your DKIM.